Raja-s-k/amfoss-tasks/README.md

 **Task-7**

 I took nearly 2 1/2 days to complete this task.
 It was not much easy task for me on the other hand it was not so much hard too.
-I felt it hard since go is new to me.On the first day i have installed all the softwares and packeges required for our project and i took the other 1 1/2 day to built our project.
+I felt it hard since go is new to me.
+On the first day i have installed all the softwares and packeges required for our project and i took the other 1 1/2 day to built our project.
 Colly is the main package i have used in this task.

 **Task-8**